|

 to another miracle -- the rapid rising up of Bhagavan's ashram.

-this grand habitation for the "dirty beggar".
-Oh Bhagavan,
+is, this grand habitation for the "dirty beggar".
+Oh

-it must be so much fun to put us all to work, keeping us out of
+Bhagavan, it must be so much fun to put us all to work, keeping

-our stupidities and selfishness.
-For a God-intoxicated soul, who
+us out of our stupidities and selfishness.
+For a God-intoxicated

-spent years as a homeless wanderer, sleeping at the doorsteps
+soul, who spent years as a homeless wanderer, sleeping at the

-of shops or under trees, how fumy it must be to build a grand
+doorsteps of shops or under trees, how fumy it must be to build

 of our own prayers, which Bhagavan in his kindness has granted.